High-context and low-context cultures: Online

-Punctuation marks and emojis are more often used by high-context users than low-context users.
-The tools are used to establish context by adding additional information as personal and social cues are not as presentable as they are in face-to-face negotiations.
+Punctuation marks and emojis are important tools in digital communication.
+High-context users actively embrace these tools to enhance their communication styles and contribute to the efficiency and meaning of digital interactions.
+In high-context cultures, where communication relies on implicit understanding and cultural cues, the use of tools reflects specific cultural norms.
+These tools, which can be interpreted differently across cultures, emphasize the need for clarity in cross-cultural digital interactions.

+Such markers can express emotion.
+Adding an exclamation mark to a sentence ("Thank you!") can emphasize a sense of gratitude.
+Similarly, using a smiley emoji or emoticon, such as "Thank you :)", can add a friendly and cheerful tone to the message.

+Punctuation can clarify meaning.
+For example, "Come" and "Come!" can have different nuances.
+The use of an exclamation mark often indicates emphasis or positivity from the speaker.

-Miscommunication within culture contexts
+Miscommunication within cultural contexts

 Between each type of culture context, there will be forms of miscommunication because of the difference in gestures, social cues, and intercultural adjustments; however, it is important to recognize these differences and learn how to avoid miscommunication to benefit certain situations.
 Since all sets of cultures differ, especially from a global standpoint where language also creates a barrier for communication, social interactions specific to a culture normally require a range of appropriate communication abilities that an opposing culture may not understand or know about.
 This significance follows into many situations such as the workplace, which can be prone to diversified cultures and opportunities for collaboration and working together.
 Awareness of miscommunication between high- and low-context cultures within the workplace or intercultural communication settings advocates for collected unification within a group through the flexibility and ability to understand one another.

 How higher context relates to other cultural metrics

 Diversity

-Families, subcultures and in-groups typically favour higher-context communication.
+Families, subcultures, and in-groups typically favor higher-context communication.
 Groups that are able to rely on a common background may not need to use words as explicitly to understand each other.
 Settings and cultures where people come together from a wider diversity of backgrounds such as international airports, large cities, or multi-national firms, tend to use lower-context communication forms.

 Language

 Hall links language to culture through the work of Sapir-Whorf on linguistic relativity.
 A trade language will typically need to explicitly explain more of the context than a dialect which can assume a high level of shared context.
-Because a low-context setting cannot rely on shared understanding of potentially ambiguous messages, low-context cultures tend to give more information, or to be precise in their language.
-In contrast, a high-context language like Japanese or Chinese can use a high number of homophones but still be understood by a listener who knows the context.
+Because a low-context setting cannot rely on a shared understanding of potentially ambiguous messages, low-context cultures tend to give more information or to be precise in their language.
+In contrast, a high-context language like Japanese, Chinese, or Korean can use a high number of homophones but still be understood by a listener who knows the context.